-3. Getting a Position Through a Popular Teacher Forum Website in Thailand
+3. Getting a Position Through Popular Teacher Forum Websites in Thailand

-Many new westerners in Thailand find jobs through the assistance of a popular teacher forum website called www.ajarn.com and the Teachers in Thailand group on Facebook.
+Many new westerners and other foreigners in Thailand find jobs through the assistance of the popular teacher forum website called www.ajarn.com and the Teachers in Thailand group on Facebook.
 These popular websites are open for a free membership to all.
-Most of the members of this website are EFL and ESL teachers presently living and working in Thailand, and those westerners who have previously taught in Thailand.
+Most of the members of these websites are EFL and ESL teachers presently living and working in Thailand, and those westerners and other foreigners who have previously taught in Thailand.

-By being a member of Ajarn, one has the following advantages: one, you can post a resume on the website; two, you have access to jobs listings which you can read and apply for teaching positions in Thailand advertised by schools and agencies; and three, you can read about the lives of western foreign teachers in Thailand.
-The disadvantages are that there are some forum members who post negative and distasteful threads.
+By being a member of Ajarn and Teachers in Thailand, one has the following advantages: one, you can post a resume on the website; two, you have access to jobs listings which you can read and apply for teaching positions in Thailand advertised by schools and agencies; and three, you can read about the lives of western foreign teachers in Thailand.
+The disadvantages are that some forum members post negative and distasteful threads.

 4. Prepare a Resume And Apply For a Teaching Job By Yourself

 This method of applying for a job is more popular among the people who have been living in Thailand for a while.
-After preparing a resume and supporting documents such as degrees, transcripts, and criminal background checks, an applicant will first identify schools having a potential to hire, and then visit them requesting a job.
+After preparing a resume and supporting documents such as degrees, transcripts, and criminal background checks, an applicant will first identify schools having the potential to hire, and then visit them requesting a job.
 The best time to do this is during the second half of April and the first part of May before the new Thai school year begins during the second half of May.
 The advantages of this method are: one, the job applicant is not tied up with an agent in a one year contract; and two, the foreigner will make more money.
 The disadvantages are one, it is very time consuming; and two, it is difficult for a person new to Thailand who can't speak or read the Thai language.

 5. Use Your Networking Skills